Dr Agata Fijalkowski, Reader

 • Genocide & War Crimes on the LLM International Law: Conflict, Security and Human Rights

-• European Law (UG and PGDL)
+• Public Law (UG and PGDL)

 Research Interests